mahendran-indiabees/MyScripts/Doc/Docker/07_DockerSwarm.md

 ```
 ![image](https://github.com/mahendran-indiabees/MyScripts/assets/96326288/9fe77193-13e6-4e7e-8e20-63203a495b0f)

 **Note:** If you want to add another manager (For availability), You need to run below comamnd.
 Below command will generate token for add new manager node into our primary node.

 ```
 docker swarm join-token manager
 ```
 #### How to Join worker node into Manager node
-Get the token from manager node and run "docker swarm join" command in worker
+Get the token from manager node and run that "docker swarm join --token" command in worker nodes
 ```
 docker swarm join --token <token values and ip>
 ```